Our Mission – We’re Not Just About Greyhounds Anymore!

 Senior and Special Needs dogs have a very special place in our hearts.
 After caring for several “special” greyhounds in the past, we realized that these dogs give to us more than we could ever hope to give back to them.
 They have taught us patience, kindness and unconditional love and have served as our role models when dealing with pain, disease and aging.
 They have taught us that obstacles are never insurmountable with a little elbow grease, attitude adjustment, knowledge, insight and creativity.

-We have recently created a sanctuary program, taking in seniors and special needs dogs that are not easily adoptable due to advanced age and/or medical issues.
-These dogs are given the highest standards of care possible.
-They receive age-appropriate annual blood tests and vaccinations, fecals and regular wellness exams, and are treated for any/all medical issues.
+We have recently expanded our sanctuary program, taking in seniors and special needs dogs that are not easily adoptable due to advanced age and/or medical issues.
+These dogs live in specially designed home environment are given the highest standards of care possible.
+They receive age-appropriate bi-annual blood tests, urinalyses, and vaccinations, fecals and regular wellness exams, and are treated for any/all medical issues.
 We work with dogs with behavioral issues and do our best reduce the fear and anxiety which underlies much of “bad behavior.”
 We work with behaviorists, traditionally trained veterinarians and holistic practitioners to give each dog their best chance at a happy life.
 Sometimes, we are able to find the perfect home for a special needs dog.
 Those that are not adoptable have a safe and comfortable environment to live out their remaining years and receive all the love and attention they deserve.